Signiant/Jarvis/README.md

 ### Slack

 You will also need to configure your slash command on Slack to post the information to your API Gateway URL.

+Go to *Configure Integrations* on your slack team then choose *Configured Integrations*

+Find *Slash Commands* in the list presented to you, then choose *Add*

+Set a command that you want to use to call Jarvis (ex. /jarvis) and set the URL to the previously copied URL from API Gateway

+Set the *Method* to `POST` and finish by customizing the bot's name and icon.

 Once that is done, issuing "/jarvis help" will display the available commands